MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Experiments

-To further demonstrate the effectiveness of MS-Mix, as shown in Fig. \ref{fig_sne}, we employed t-SNE \cite{maaten2008tsne} to visualize the textual modal feature distributions of both original and mixed features on the MOSEI dataset, using the MISA model as the backbone.
-The t-SNE visualization demonstrates that features generated by MS-Mix exhibit significantly clearer decision boundaries and more distinct cluster separation compared to those produced by $\mathcal{P}$owMix.
-This improvement indicates that MS-Mix not only preserves the semantic integrity of the original feature space but also generates more discriminative intermediate representations.
+To further demonstrate the effectiveness of MS-Mix, we conduct both t-SNE~\cite{maaten2008tsne} visualizations (Fig. \ref{fig_sne}) and loss landscape visualizations (Fig. \ref{fig_loss}).
+Specifically, we employ t-SNE to project the distributions of textual features for both the original and mixed features extracted from the MOSEI dataset, using the MISA model.
+The results reveal that features generated by MS-Mix exhibit significantly clearer decision boundaries and more distinct cluster separation than those produced by $\mathcal{P}$owMix.

-Overall, MS-Mix effectively addresses the semantic confusion and label mismatch issues that hindered previous methods.
-By integrating three core strategies, our method generates discriminative features with corresponding labels, significantly enhancing the overall quality of augmented data.
+The generalization ability of neural networks is closely related to the geometry of their loss landscapes, where convergence to flat minima is generally associated with superior robustness and generalization performance~\cite{foret2020sharpness}.
+To visualize this, we plot the 2D loss surface of the ALMT model on MOSEI by perturbing the parameters along two random, mutually orthogonal directions, generated via Gaussian sampling and Gram-Schmidt orthogonalization.
+As shown in Fig. \ref{fig_loss}, introducing Manifold Mix and other variants resulted in some landscape smoothing.
+However, pronounced peaks and high local curvature remained, indicating persistent sensitivity to parameter perturbations.
+In contrast, MS-Mix yields a notably smoother, flatter landscape, suggesting reduced gradient conflict during training and convergence toward more robust minima.